tristan-c/augure/README.md

 Augure - Supervision at its dumbest
 ======

-Augure is a tiny daemon script to look if your websites are down (not answering with http code 200).
+Augure is a tiny daemon script to look if your websites are down (not answering with http code 200) then send you a email.

 ##Installation: